 To stabilize the crystal light yield and the APD gains, each half of the calorimeter is enclosed in a temperature-controlled box.
-A chiller, operating at a set value of 17°C, circulates water through these enclosures and maintains a stability better than 0.3°C.
+A chiller, operating at $17^{\circ}$ C, circulates water through these enclosures and maintains a stability to better than $0.3^{\circ}$ C.

 Both halves were held in place by vertical threaded rods attached to rails above the analyzing magnet.
-The gap between the two halves was determined to be 44 mm, very close to the design value of 40 mm, reproducible to within 0.3 mm after moving them vertically apart in order to perform maintenance work on the SVT, the vacuum system or the ECal itself.
+The gap between the two halves was determined to be 44 mm, very close to the design value of 40 mm, reproducible to within 0.3 mm after displacing them vertically in order to perform maintenance work on the SVT, the vacuum system or the ECal itself.